-A high percentage of gamers report having issues with sleep.
+A high percentage of gamers want to know how to fall asleep faster.
 The reasons for those sleep issues can be many and varied, but certain gaming habits—such as late gaming hours, eating late or poorly, too much exposure to artificial blue light, stress from intense action games, etc.—seem to play a big role.
 However, figuring out just which of those habits play the biggest role in determining your sleep quality is an important factor in improving your sleep for the long haul.

 In this earlier post, we discussed some of the things gamers can do to help improve their sleep on the whole, including wearing blue light glasses while playing.
 And in this post, we discuss ways to help your body “switch off” after gaming before bed.
 But to help pinpoint which factors are hurting or helping your sleep the most—and then to help monitor changes or improvements—it really helps to keep a sleep diary.

 What is a sleep diary?

 A sleep diary or journal is essentially a log of your sleep patterns and habits that affect those patterns.
 Personally, it can help you become more aware of and intentional about your sleep habits.
 But it can also help your doctor diagnose specific sleep issues, if you have them, and figure out the best course to treat them.
 Sleep diaries typically involve tracking several or all of the following: